instaclustr/terraform-provider-instaclustr/docs/resources/opensearch_cluster_v2.md

 ## Nested schema for `gcp_settings`
 GCP specific settings for the Data Centre.
 Cannot be provided with AWS or Azure settings.<br>
 ### Input attributes - Optional
+*___disable_snapshot_auto_expiry___*<br>
+<ins>Type</ins>: boolean, optional, immutable<br>
+<br>Specify whether the GCS backup bucket should automatically expire data after 7 days or not.
+Setting this to true will disable automatic expiry and will allow for creation of custom snapshot repositories with customisable retention using the Index Management Plugin.
+The storage will have to be manually cleared after the cluster is deleted.
+Only available for customers running in their own cloud provider accounts.<br><br>
 *___custom_virtual_network_id___*<br>
 <ins>Type</ins>: string, optional, immutable<br>
 <br>Network name or a relative Network or Subnetwork URI.